Species Name: Dioscorea elephantipes

 General Care & Information about Growing Dioscorea elephantipes

-I started this plant from seed about 5 years ago; the other siblings died off due to neglect over the years, but this one had a succulent growing in the top soil so I had a reminder to always water whenever the succulent started to shrivel.
-Now my watering practice is a little better and I’ve removed the buddy plant for aesthetics.
+History of my plant: This plant was started from seed around 2010; the other siblings died off due to neglect over the years, but this one had a succulent growing in the top soil so I was more diligent about watering whenever the succulent started to shrivel.
+Now my watering practice is a little better and I don’t let it go to dry for more than a few weeks at a time when dormant.
 During the first 3 years, I left the bulb completely under the substrate, then I unearthed it a bit to see how it was doing.
-This year, I re-oriented the plant so the bulb is nicely centered at the top, in the middle of the pot.
+In 2017, I re-oriented the plant so the bulb is nicely centered at the top, in the middle of the pot.

 Repotting Dioscorea elephantipes